How to Develop a HIPAA-Compliant Telemedicine Platform

 The Most Typical HIPAA Infringements in Telemedicine

-If you wonder how to start a telemedicine practice, learning from others’ experience will help you avoid mistakes and shortcomings.
+If you wonder how to start a telemedicine practice, learning from others’ experiences will help you avoid mistakes and shortcomings.
 For example, this infographic shows the most frequent extra measures that companies are taking to protect the privacy and integrity of their patients’ PHI.

 Let’s now explore the examples of HIPAA violations in telemedicine platforms.